modesty/pdf2json/readme.md

         function loadPDF(pdfFilePath);

-        load PDF file from specified file path asynchroniously
+load PDF file from specified file path asynchronously.

-        if failed, event pdfParser_dataError will be raised with error object
+If failed, event "pdfParser_dataError" will be raised with error object;

-        when success, event pdfParser_dataReady will be raised with JavaScript data object, which can be saved as

-        JSON file in test or serialized to JSON when running in web service
+If success, event "pdfParser_dataReady" will be raised with output data object, which can be saved as JSON file (in command line) or serialized to JSON when running in web service.

 Output format Reference